The Woodroffe School

 Our Department is dedicated to providing students with the best possible vocational education, ensuring they are well-prepared for their future careers or further education and personal growth.
 Throughout our intent, implementation and impact strategies, we aim to make a lasting and positive difference in the lives of our students and the wider community

-Year 10 & 11 Business Studies
+Year 10 & 11 Business: Exam Board EDEXCEL

 This course is for students that have an interest in business and/or want to start their own business one day.
 They may have an enquiring mind and be interested in learning about the world around them, how businesses are set up, and what it is that makes someone a great entrepreneur.